 White

-Founded in 1890, the small town of White has less than 1,000 residents.
+Founded in 1890, the small town of White has fewer than 1,000 residents.
 But it’s a popular stop for travelers for its unique landmark.

 Old Car City is the world’s largest classic car junkyard.
 Roam the 7 miles of rusting and overgrown vehicles.
 It’s the only place to visit, but you can easily spend hours here.